-The first two couples perform a Tour de Valse or Galop, Each gentleman, still retaining the hand of his lady, takes with his left hand another lady.
+The first two couples perform a Tour de Valse or Galop.
+Each gentleman, still retaining the hand of his lady, takes with his left hand another lady.
 The two gentlemen with their ladies place themselves opposite each other.
-They forward and back; then the gentlemen advance without the ladies and take right arms crossed at the elbow, and make a complete turn; then take left arms in the same manner with their partners, and turn with them.
-The two gentlemen advance again and at the right, and so on.
+They forward and back; then the gentlemen advance without the ladies and take right arms crossed at 'the elbow, and make a complete turn; then take left arms in the same manner with their partners, and turn with them.
+The two gentlemen advance again and turn by the right arm; then turn by the left arm the next lady at the right, and so on.
 When they have turned with the four ladies, they each take two ladies, (their own and those chosen,) and commence a promenade around the room, upon which the partners of the ladies chosen come to meet their ladies-the ladies on the left then pass under the right arms of the gentlemen by whom they were chosen, and meet their own partners.
 A Tour de Valse or Galop terminates the figure.